 These adorable seats can double as buckets for easy materials storage.

 48. Use “absent folders” to help students catch up when they return to school.

 Partner students at the beginning of the year.
 When one student is absent, have their partner put work in the Absent Folder for them.
 When the student returns to school, send the folder home.
 Total time-saver!

 Ideas for Classroom Management

 49. There’s a chart for that.

 These classroom management anchor charts tackle every possible issue.

-For 27 fun ideas for quieting a noisy class, click here.
+For 27 fun ideas for quieting a noisy class, click here- good attention grabbers.

 Dismissal time doesn’t have to be chaotic!
-Check out this blog for some great tips on handling dismissal time.
+Check out these great tips on handling dismissal time.

 Teaching 1st grade is part of easing kids into the school experience.
 Let them practice their independence with these tips for letting students choose their seats.